chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 Once the command executes, it will add the supplied nodes to your automate setup.
 The changes might take a while.

-- Make sure to update your load balancer configuration with the IP address of the new node.
-For reference, check [Load Balancer Configuration page](/automate/loadbalancer_configuration/)
+- Make sure to update your load-balancer configuration with the IP address of the new node.
+For reference, check the [Load Balancer Configuration page](/automate/loadbalancer_configuration/)

 {{< note >}}

-- If you have patched some external config to any existing services, then apply the same on the new nodes.
-For example, if you have patched any external configurations like SAML or LDAP or any other done manually post-deployment in the Automate nodes, make sure to patch those configurations on the new Automate nodes.
-The same must be followed for services like Chef-Server, PostgreSQL, and OpenSearch.
 - The new node will be configured with the certificates already configured in your HA setup.
 - If you had applied unique certificates per node, then the certificates of one of the nodes have been applied by default on the new nodes.
 - If you want to change the certificates for the new nodes, you can manually run the `chef-automate cert-rotate [options]` command.